aptos-labs/aptos-core/developer-docs-site/docs/tools/aptos-cli/use-cli/use-aptos-cli.md

 ### Step 1: Run Aptos init

 The `aptos init` command will initialize the configuration with the private key you provided.
+Note: If you would like to initialize a new profile from ledger, please refer to the [Ledger documentation](./use-aptos-ledger.md).

 ```bash
 $ aptos init